Emergency Dentistry In Cibolo & Schertz

 If you notice that one of your teeth is hurting quite a bit and the pain doesn’t get better after a few days, you likely have either a deep cavity or an infected tooth.
 Both of these conditions are considered dental emergencies.
 A cavity can result in an infected tooth if it’s left untreated, and an infected tooth will require a root canal to remove the infection, save the tooth, and prevent tooth loss.

-To get help for a toothache in Cibolo, contact the team at Cibolo Family Smiles right away.
+To get help for a toothache in Cibolo or Schertz, contact the team at Cibolo Family Smiles right away.
 The sooner you get treatment, the sooner you can restore your tooth and get relief from your pain and discomfort.

 What Should I Do If I Have An Advanced Case Of Gum Disease?